aaronshaver/twitter-news-bot/README.md

 # twitter-news-bot

-Python-based bot that periodically and automatically retweets the most retweet tweets based on a keyword
+Python-based bot that periodically and automatically retweets the most retweeted tweets based on a search term

 Code heavily inspired by : https://github.com/basti2342/retweet-bot